-Carolyn warns there is "a difference between rare glass and hard to find glass."
+Carolyn warns that there is "a difference between rare glass and hard to find glass."
 Most Depression glass patterns have one or more pieces within the pattern that are hard to find.
-That does not make those pieces rare.
+That doesn't make those pieces rare.

 - You need to know the history of a design and manufacturer to figure out the rarity of the piece.

 - The rarest piece Carolyn ever saw was a Pink Cherry Blossom cookie jar that was on display at one of the NDGA conventions.